Cumulative release notes for Android mobile library.

 Release Date: 27 September, 2013

-Android SDK 4.x for Marketing Cloud Solutions is now available providing the following new features:
+Android SDK 4.x for Experience Cloud Solutions is now available providing the following new features:

 - Significant performance enhancements.
 All processing is performed on background threads, the SDK is fully thread safe.